-I am an Associate Professor of Computer Science at the Computer Science Institute of the Universitá del Piemonte Orientale (UPO), where I lead the Distributed Systems Research Lab.
+I am a Full Professor of Computer Science at the Computer Science Institute of the Universitá del Piemonte Orientale (UPO), where I lead the Distributed Systems Research Lab.

 I received the Ph.D in Computer Science and the Laurea degree both from the University of Torino, Italy.
 Before joining UPO, I have been a Visiting Scholar at the University of California at San Diego, and a post-doctoral researcher at the Italian National Research Council (CNR) and, subsequently, at the Department of Computer Science of the University of Torino, Italy.